Does Medicare Cover Chiropractic Services?

 • Electrical stimulation

-Moreover, they are regarded as a cost-effective substitute for long-term low back pain compared to physical therapy.
+Moreover, they could be regarded as a cost-effective substitute for long-term low back pain compared to physical therapy.

 Medicare’s Coverage of Acupuncture and Physical Therapy

-In addition to chiropractic care, Medicare also covers acupuncture for chronic low back pain.
-This coverage is in accordance with section 1862(a)(1)(A) of the Social Security Act.
+In addition to chiropractic care, Medicare may also cover acupuncture for chronic low back pain.
+This coverage follows section 1862(a)(1)(A) of the Social Security Act.
 It allows for up to 12 acupuncture visits within a 90-day period, with the possibility of an additional 8 sessions covered if there is demonstrable improvement.

-Physical therapy for a range of chronic pain conditions is also covered by Medicare.
-This offers additional non-opioid pain management options for patients.
-The comprehensive details regarding coverage for occupational and physical therapy can be accessed on the official Medicare website.
+Physical therapy for a range of chronic pain conditions may also be covered by Medicare.
+This could offer additional non-opioid pain management options for patients.
+The comprehensive details regarding coverage for occupational and physical therapy may be accessed on the official Medicare website.

 Summary

-We’ve discovered that while Medicare does cover chiropractic care for spinal subluxation through manual manipulation, it does not extend to preventive visits, alternative treatments, or X-rays and diagnostic tests ordered by chiropractors.
-We’ve also learned that the costs of chiropractic care under Medicare include meeting the deductible, paying 20% coinsurance, and covering the Medicare-approved amount.
+While Medicare might cover chiropractic care for spinal subluxation through manual manipulation, it may not extend to preventive visits, alternative treatments, or X-rays and diagnostic tests ordered by chiropractors.
+The potential costs of chiropractic care under Medicare will likely include meeting the deductible, paying up to 20% coinsurance, and covering the Medicare-approved amount.

-We’ve also explored how Medicare Advantage plans can offer additional chiropractic benefits and how to find a plan that suits your needs.
-We’ve emphasized the importance of your primary care provider in accessing chiropractic care and the role they play in providing referrals and ensuring treatments are medically necessary.
+Some of the Medicare Advantage plans may offer additional chiropractic benefits and how to find a plan that suits your needs.
+This could emphasize the importance of your primary care provider in accessing chiropractic care and the role they play in providing referrals and ensuring treatments are medically necessary.

-Lastly, we’ve highlighted how chiropractic care can serve as an alternative to opioids for managing chronic pain, and other non-opioid pain management options covered by Medicare, such as acupuncture and physical therapy.
+Lastly, this article has highlighted how chiropractic care could serve as an alternative to opioids for managing chronic pain, and other non-opioid pain management options covered by Medicare, such as acupuncture and physical therapy.

 Frequently Asked Questions